craftoine/gaussian-splatting_transmitance_based/README.md

 ```shell
 ./<SIBR install dir>/bin/SIBR_gaussianViewer_app -m <path to trained model>
 ```
+You may faced the folowing issue https://github.com/graphdeco-inria/gaussian-splatting/issues/246 if so apply the solution given.

 It should suffice to provide the ```-m``` parameter pointing to a trained model directory.
 Alternatively, you can specify an override location for training input data using ```-s```.
 To use a specific resolution other than the auto-chosen one, specify ```--rendering-size <width> <height>```.
 Combine it with ```--force-aspect-ratio``` if you want the exact resolution and don't mind image distortion.